movementlabsxyz/MIP/MIP/mip-34/README.md

 - **batch** (not recommended)
 Less clean, but more common term for sequencer-batch.
 May be mixed up with the batch of transactions sent to the sequencer, or with the batch of blocks that should be processed by the L1-contract.
 - **block**
-More common term for block.
-May be mixed up with the batch of transactions sent to the sequencer, the L1-block or with the batch of blocks that should be processed by the L1-contract.
-Here we mean L2-block.
+More common term for L2-block.
+May be mixed up with the batch of transactions sent to the sequencer, the L1-block or with the batch of L2-blocks that should be processed by the L1-contract.
+Here we mean L2-block when we say block.
 - **attester**  (not recommended)
 The term attester has been deprecated in favor of validator.
 - **quorum certificate** (not recommended)